 At age 33, after enduring a numbing sense of loss from a devastating divorce and loss of the presence of my beautiful three-year-old son, I realized that my life felt very empty.
 I was at an all-time low.
 I remembered that singing used to make me feel great, but I could no longer hold or match a tone vocally and the attempt at singing brought forth feelings of fear, inadequacy and frustration.
 I had no idea then of the relationship between breathing, emotions, self esteem, personal power, spiritual experience or even stress management but I instinctively must have sensed that singing might give me some way to come back to how I used to feel twenty years before.

 This began my return to the breath.
 I sought some singing teachers.
 Sadly, they were not what I needed.
 I did not know this but what I needed was to re-learn how to breathe.
-When I did that, singing became easy.
+Took me 20 years but when I did that, singing became easy.

 Goethe "Look at a man the way that he is, he only becomes worse.
 But look at him as if he were what he could be, and then he becomes what he should be."